Frequently Asked Questions

 That sounds good, but I live a long way away.
 Is there some way I could stay on campus?

 There certainly is!
 To accommodate rural and regional students in Victoria, VCE Summer School runs a supplementary residential program.
 The residential program allows students to board on campus at St Hilda’s College, for the duration of the two week program.
-Up to eighty students can be accommodated in 2019, with meals provided.
+80 students were accommodated in 2019, with meals provided.
 Students can be accommodated over the middle weekend if necessary.
 A team of seven to eight residential tutors and four directors will supervise the students and all activities for the two weeks.
 Students will be divided into groups and supervised by one of the residential tutors for the duration of the program.

 Furthermore, the residential program is a structured, two-week activities program, with students taking classes in the Academic program during the day and undertaking activities in the evenings.
 The residential activities program is designed to give students a taste of college life, as well as the opportunity to explore the city of Melbourne.
 Activities and excursions that have run in the past include: a Melbourne Amazing Race, trivia, Muggle Quidditch and a disco.